hateinterlude/archive/guides/PC Optimization Guide (XOS)/README.md

 ## Requirements
 - USB stick (I used a 32gb one, 16gb should be enough)
-- A Hard drive (big enough for backing up data and storing other files needed for setup)
+- An external hard drive (big enough for backing up data and storing other files needed for setup)
 - A lot of patience and a few hours at most

 ## What to do beforehand